robotur/meb-robot/README.md

 By abstracting mechanical complexity I allowed the 8 junior students to engage directly with logic; turning raw signals into autonomous behavior through their own code.

 # 2025-2026 Iteration Comparison
-In the 2025 version, the motors were at the bottom of the plate which not only meant the robot would be really high off the ground compared to other robots but also meant that because the caster wheel was shorter than the height of the chassis plate from the ground, it made the entire robot stand on a 15 degree angle which ruined the sensors' output becasue the sensors were effectively looking at the ground instead of forward
+In the 2025 version, the motors were at the bottom of the plate.
+This meant the robot sat higher off the ground compared to other robots but also meant that because the caster wheel was shorter than the height of the chassis plate from the ground, it made the entire robot stand on a 15 degree angle which ruined the sensors' output because the sensors were effectively looking at the ground instead of forward.